 The main thrust of the PG2 year is to expand on the basic skills and knowledge learned in the first year by exposing the trainee to a much broader set of psychiatric disorders, severity of illness, and treatment modalities and settings.

-During the PG2 year, our residents spend approximately three months offsite in the St Louis area at McCallum Place for eating disorders and the Veterans Affairs Medical Center and Harris House for chemical dependency.
+During the PG2 year, our residents spend approximately three months offsite in the St Louis area at McCallum Place for eating disorders and the Veterans Affairs Medical Center and Harris House for Addiction Psychiatry.

-PGY2 selectives: autism, child psychiatry, forensic psychiatry, sleep medicine, community psychiatry, TMS, neurology consults, research
+*PGY2 selectives: autism, child psychiatry, forensic psychiatry, sleep medicine, community psychiatry, TMS, psychotherapy, research

 Service Director: Dr. Carrie Mintz